Music of Russia: Buryatia

 The Buryats of the far east is known for distinctive folk music which uses the two-stringed horsehead fiddle, or morin khuur.
 The style has no polyphony and has little melodic innovation.
 Narrative structures are very common, many of them long epics which claim to be the last song of a famous hero, such as in the "Last Song of Rinchin Dorzhin".
 Modern Buryat musicians include the band Uragsha, which uniquely combines Siberian and Russian language lyrics with rock and Buryat folk songs, and Namgar, who is firmly rooted in the folk tradition but also explores connections to other musical cultures.

 Chechnya

 Alongside the Chechen rebellion of the 1990s came a resurgence in Chechen national identity, of which music is a major part.
 People like Said Khachukayev became prominent promoting Chechen music.

 The Chechen national anthem is said to be "Death or Freedom", an ancient song of uncertain origin.

+In April 2024, it was reported that Minister of Culture Musa Dadayev had been instructed by head of Chechnya Ramzan Kadyrov to restrict music to specific tempos to "conform to the Chechen mentality and sense of rhythm" by 1 June, banning any vocal, musical, or choreographic works not composed between 80 and 116 beats per minute (BPM).
+Dadayev later stated that this was meant to be guidance for the performance of traditional melodies, and was not meant to be an outright ban.